bazel-contrib/bazel-lib/docs/copy_directory.md

 copy_directory_action(<a href="#copy_directory_action-ctx">ctx</a>, <a href="#copy_directory_action-src">src</a>, <a href="#copy_directory_action-dst">dst</a>, <a href="#copy_directory_action-is_windows">is_windows</a>)
 </pre>

-Helper function that creates an action to copy a directory from src to dst.
+Factory function that creates an action to copy a directory from src to dst.

 This helper is used by copy_directory.
 It is exposed as a public API so it can be used within other rule implementations.